Published 21:17 IST, October 7th 2019

 Advertisement

-As Southwest monsoon season in India draws to a close, prolonged rains triggered due to climate change may have a silver lining.
-As explained by Skymet, 2019 has been an El Niño year, due to which re has been large-scale ocean-atmosphere climate interaction due to global warming.
-As predicted by Skymet, this year witnessed a strong El Niño with rainfall at 102% of Long-period aver (LPA).
-According to Indian Meteorological Department (IMD) reports India recorded highest rainfall since 1994.
+As the Southwest monsoon season in India draws to a close, the prolonged rains triggered due to climate change may have a silver lining.
+As explained by Skymet, 2019 has been an El Niño year, due to which there has been large-scale ocean-atmosphere climate interaction due to global warming.
+As predicted by Skymet, this year witnessed a strong El Niño with rainfall at 102% of the Long-period average (LPA).
+According to Indian Meteorological Department (IMD) reports India recorded the highest rainfall since 1994.

 Advertisement